 Infundibulicybe geotropa (previously clitocybe geotropa)

-- Identification – 4/5 – Large – fully grown caps can be easily 20cm in diameter; Strongly decurrent gills (running down the stem); Strongly funnel shaped when mature; Always a raised boss (bump) in the centre of the cap (you may have to feel for it); Inrolled margin (cap edge) on younger specimens; White spores; Pleasing sweet, floral fragrance, sometimes with a hint of bitter almonds; Trooping (gregarious) – you will very seldom find one on its own.
+- Identification – 4/5 – Large – fully grown caps can be easily 20cm in diameter; Strongly decurrent gills (running down the stem); Strongly funnel shaped when mature; Always a raised boss (bump) in the centre of the cap (you may have to feel for it); Inrolled margin (cap edge) on younger specimens; White spores; Sweet-but-sharp floral fragrance, sometimes with a hint of bitter almonds; Trooping (gregarious) – you will very seldom find one on its own.
 Similar species: clouded agaric, tawny funnel which is smaller and brown/tan coloured (both similarly edible, though not so meaty or tasty).
 When harvesting from field edges, you should also be aware of the deadly poisonous grassland toadstool fools funnel (clitocybe rivulosa/dealbata).
 It is only superficially similar, distinguished by its much smaller size, white powdery cap and habitat.
 It lacks the raised central umbo that makes trooping funnels so distinctive.
 There is a good description of fools funnel here.

 - Edibility – 4/5 – A delicious, meaty mushroom.
 I would have scored them 5/5, but occasionally people struggle to digest them – eat only a small amount, well cooked first time to make sure you get on with them.
 The caps are truly excellent, outscoring many more widely eaten wild mushrooms in a blind tasting I did with chefs.
 Discard the tough stipes (or add to the stock pot).
 Caps can be preserved by dehydrating or cooking then freezing, and are excellent pickled.

 - Distribution – 4/5 – Common